From Discrete Plans to Real-World Execution: A World-Model-Driven Framework for Execution-Aware Multi-Agent Path Finding

 \subsubsection{Ablation Study}

 To evaluate the contribution of different feature groups, we conduct an ablation study by training \mypredictor with each group removed in turn.
-As shown in~\Cref{tab:ablation}, removing graph structure features leads to the most significant increase in MAPE, indicating their critical role in capturing inter-agent dependencies.
-Removing edge features or action features also increases error, though to a lesser extent, indicating that these features provide complementary information.
-Overall, these results underscore the importance of modeling both spatial structure and edge-level interactions for accurate execution time prediction.
+As shown in~\Cref{tab:ablation}, removing per-agent kinodynamic features causes the largest degradation, confirming that heterogeneous motion capabilities are the single most informative signal for predicting execution times.
+Graph structural features rank second, reflecting their role in encoding how delays propagate through the dependency graph.
+Edge features contribute a further $+0.77\%$, while action features have a smaller but still positive effect.
+All four groups improve accuracy when present, indicating that our selected features capture complementary sources of execution-time variation.